 Proprietary Rights and Confidentiality Obligations.
 Except as expressly authorized by prior written consent of the disclosing party (“Discloser”), each party receiving Confidential Information or Trade Secrets from the other (“Recipient”) shall:

-1. not disclose any of Discloser’s Confidential Information and Trade Secrets except to Recipient’s employees and personal advisors who have a need to know in connection with the evaluation of the potential transaction, and only for use in connection therewith (and in the case of Reuters, Reuters Group PLC and its Subsidiaries); and
+1. not disclose any of Discloser’s Confidential Information and Trade Secrets except to Recipient’s employees and personal advisors who have a need to know in connection with the evaluation of the potential business transactions or business relationships, and only for use in connection therewith (and in the case of Reuters, Reuters Group PLC and its subsidiaries); and

-safeguard all of Discloser’s Confidential Information and Trade Secrets by using the same degree of care and protection used by Recipient, but no less than a reasonable degree of care and protection, in safeguarding its own similar information or material; and
+2. safeguard all of Discloser’s Confidential Information and Trade Secrets by using the same degree of care and protection used by Recipient, but no less than a reasonable degree of care and protection, in safeguarding its own similar information or material; and

-use Discloser’s Confidential Information and Trade Secrets solely for purposes of evaluating the potential business transaction or business relationship between the parties; and
+3. use Discloser’s Confidential Information and Trade Secrets solely for purposes of evaluating the potential business transactions or business relationships between the parties; and

-be liable for improper disclosure or use of the Confidential Informational by any employee, professional advisor or affiliate to whom such confidential information is disclosed.
+be liable for improper disclosure or use of the Confidential Informational by any employee, professional advisor or affiliate to whom such confidential information is disclosed; and

-[5.
-ECT shall be deemed to have met this obligation as long as such parties have signed ECT’s Agreement for Project Services.]
+not remove from any copies of the Confidential Information any trade secret, copyright or other proprietary notices inserted or reasonably requested by Discloser.

 Within five (5) business days after the earlier of Discloser’s request or termination of this Agreement, Recipient shall at the Discloser’s option, surrender to Discloser or destroy all tangible materials containing or relating to Discloser’s Confidential Information and Trade Secrets (and all copies of same) including, without limitation, Discloser’s Confidential Information and Trade Secrets contained in computer memories.
 When Recipient returns the materials or destroys such materials, Recipient shall certify in writing that it has complied fully with the return or destruction set forth herein.